xamantra/momentum/docs/streams.md

 - `QuerySnapshot` - the actual data we need to display on our widget.
 It is a room list snapshot in this case.

-- `StreamSubscription<QuerySnapshot>` - we need a reference to the stream subscription so we can dispose it later.
+- `StreamSubscription<QuerySnapshot>` - we need a reference to the stream subscription so we can dispose of it later.

 <hr>